Spring-2022-CISC374/mvp-dreambuddy/README.md

 ## Directions

 - Get all the files in this repo and put them in your game's repository, at the root level (i.e., don't put them in a subfolder).
-If you already have some of these files, for now I recommend renaming those old versions to something else, so you still have them, but using these versions nonetheless.
+If you already have some of these files, for now I recommend renaming those old versions to something else, so you still have them, and using these new versions.
 - Open up the new package.json and update these important settings:
   - `name`: This must be a lower-case version of your repository name on GitHub, without spaces.
   - `description`: Give a quick, one sentence summary of your game.